neurojai0504/docs.upsidedownlabs.tech/courses/neuroscience-basics-for-biopotential-signals/module-5/index.rst

 .. admonition:: Important fact

-    - In developing nervous system, electrical synpase is more common.
+    - In developing nervous system, electrical synapse is more common.
     - In developed nervous system, chemical synapse is more common.

 5.2 EPSPs and IPSPs [2]_